khudyakovaks/genealogy_fitness_waves/README.md

 **2) Run `run_simulation.py`**

-The output of the run is three '*.npy' files: the estimated average time to coalescence of 2, 3, and 4 individuals.
+The output of the run is three `*.npy` files: the estimated average time to coalescence of 2, 3, and 4 individuals.

 **3) Plot the figures**